-4 today they were told something different than yesterday.
-5 The FAA believes and trains its controllers that if 6 ADIZ pilots are not told that they are radar-identified the 7 controller does not have to issue traffic advisories and safety alerts to these aircraft.
-By not radar-identifying ADIZ 8 9 aircraft, controllers are able to work more traffic and 10 therefore ADIZ traffic will not hinder or delay itinerant IFR traffic.
-On the other hand, pilots believe they are receiving 11 12 radar services since they are talking to ATC.

-13 Try to picture two ADIZ aircraft heading towards 14 each other at the same altitude.
-The alarm at the controller's 15 position will be activated, alerting him or her to a possible 16 collision.
-As the controller who is talking to those aircraft, 17 I am not supposed to warn either pilot of each other because 18 they were not radar-identified and I have been trained not to 19 do where they should be looking for other traffic to see and avoid 2 while in the ADIZ.
-Pilots under the current NOTAM are forced to

-20 so.
-The Air Traffic Handbook tells controllers that one 21 of their first priorities is to issue traffic advisories and 22 safety alerts to pilots.
-Is what we are being trained as 23 controllers safe?
-Personally, I don't believe so.

-Pilots are forced to constantly make sure they are on their assigned transponder code and talking to ATC.
-This issue has taken their eyes out of the window of the aircraft,
+- 1 safety, each controller at Potomac TRACON handles the ADIZ in a - 2 different manner.
+Pilots get confused on what to expect - 3 because - 4 today they were told something different than yesterday. - 5 The FAA believes and trains its controllers that if - 6 ADIZ pilots are not told that they are radar-identified the - 7 controller does not have to issue traffic advisories and safety - 8 alerts to these aircraft.
+By not radar-identifying ADIZ - 9 aircraft, controllers are able to work more traffic and - 10 therefore ADIZ traffic will not hinder or delay itinerant IFR - 11 traffic.
+On the other hand, pilots believe they are receiving - 12 radar services since they are talking to ATC. - Try to picture two ADIZ aircraft heading towards - 14 each other at the same altitude.
+The alarm at the controller's - position will be activated, alerting him or her to a possible - 16 collision.
+As the controller who is talking to those aircraft, - 17 I am not supposed to warn either pilot of each other because - 18 they were not radar-identified and I have been trained not to - 19 do - 20 so.
+The Air Traffic Handbook tells controllers that one - 21 of their first priorities is to issue traffic advisories and - 22 safety alerts to pilots.
+Is what we are being trained as - controllers safe?
+Personally, I don't believe so. - 24 Pilots are forced to constantly make sure they are - on their assigned transponder code and talking to ATC.
+This - 26 issue has taken their eyes out of the window of the aircraft, where they should be looking for other traffic to see and avoid

-3 keep in contact with ATC.
-By doing this, pilots are not able 4 to

-5 change to the local unicom at their destination in a timely 6 manner to see what other air traffic is in the pattern at the 7 time.
-This creates an unsafe situation for the pilot.

-8 The idea that the ADIZ creates an enhanced level of 9 security is an inaccuracy.
-I urge you as the representative of 10 15,000 controllers to abolish the ADIZ and continue using and refining procedures that relate to the FRZ, Flight Restricted 11 12 Zone, 15 DME from DCA.
-The ADIZ is not only a burden to its 13 users; it is an unsafe mixed bag of personal controller 14 technique without even a veneer of procedure or common sense.
-15 The ADIZ was conceived in haste and implemented poorly.
-The 16 ADIZ costs the cash-strapped Federal Aviation Administration 17 millions of dollars annually due to the unnecessary pilot 18 violations that are processed and costs the users of the system 19 an untold but certainly incredible amount of money by causing them to waste fuel waiting for entry into the ADIZ.
-20

-The ADIZ does not fulfil its intended purpose.
-The ADIZ is a bad policy idea, perpetuated by fear and allowed to continue, not because it is worthy or effective, but due to bureaucratic inertia, and prevents common sense, good judgment, and logical methods from trumping dread and doubt.
-The ADIZ does not contribute to, but rather weakens, safety and
+- 1 while in the ADIZ.
+Pilots under the current NOTAM are forced - 2 to - 3 keep in contact with ATC.
+By doing this, pilots are not able - 4 to - 5 change to the local unicom at their destination in a timely - 6 manner to see what other air traffic is in the pattern at the - 7 time.
+This creates an unsafe situation for the pilot. - 8 The idea that the ADIZ creates an enhanced level of - 9 security is an inaccuracy.
+I urge you as the representative of - 10 15,000 controllers to abolish the ADIZ and continue using and - 11 refining procedures that relate to the FRZ, Flight Restricted - 20 Zone, 15 DME from DCA.
+The ADIZ is not only a burden to its - users; it is an unsafe mixed bag of personal controller - 14 technique without even a veneer of procedure or common sense. - 15 The ADIZ was conceived in haste and implemented poorly.
+The - 16 ADIZ costs the cash-strapped Federal Aviation Administration - 17 millions of dollars annually due to the unnecessary pilot - 18 violations that are processed and costs the users of the system - 19 an untold but certainly incredible amount of money by causing - them to waste fuel waiting for entry into the ADIZ. - 21 The ADIZ does not fulfil its intended purpose.
+The - 22 ADIZ is a bad policy idea, perpetuated by fear and allowed to - continue, not because it is worthy or effective, but due to - bureaucratic inertia, and prevents common sense, good judgment, - 25 and logical methods from trumping dread and doubt.
+The ADIZ - does not contribute to, but rather weakens, safety and

-1 efficiency, while creating a false sense of security in today's 2
+1 efficiency, while creating a false sense of security in today's